Saturday, December 19, 2015

 Head – 2.2 out of 3 mugs

-The head is not strong and dissipated quickly.
-There is a difference in the head based on the temperature of the glass and the pour method.
+The head is not strong and dissipates quickly.
+It varies depending on the glass's temperature and the pour method.

 Zip – 2.7 out of 3 mugs